 still feel threatened, you should contact an experienced Santa Maria domestic

-violence attorney to help guide you through the process of filing for
+violence lawyer to help guide you through the process of filing for a

 When a domestic attacker is charged with domestic violence, there are several

-areas of the penal code our Santa Maria domestic violence attorney can
+areas of the penal code our San Luis Obispo & Santa Maria family lawyer

-utilize to bring charges against him or her.
-Battery is considered, “willful
+can utilize to bring charges against him or her.
+Battery is considered,

-and unlawful use of force or violence against the person of another”
+“willful and unlawful use of force or violence against the person